 Most homes have single-phase power and some schools and larger industrial buildings have three-phase power.

 Electric kilns require either single or three-phase power.
 Be sure to check that your power supply will support the kiln.

 6) The Kiln Controller

 Kiln controllers are the units, boxes, or knobs on the kiln that control the temperature and speed at which the kiln fires.

-Other semi-manual kiln controllers include ‘kiln sitter’ kilns, these are mechanical devices that turn the kiln off when it’s reached your desired temperature.
+Other semi-manual kiln controllers include ‘kiln sitter’ kilns, which are mechanical devices that turn the kiln off when it reaches your desired temperature.

 However, more recently kilns have been designed with digital controllers.
-And the most recent development in this area is the touch screen controller, which is operated much like a smartphone.
+The most recent development in this area is the touchscreen controller, which is operated much like a smartphone.

-Most electric kilns manufactured now have digital or touch screen controllers.
+Most electric kilns manufactured now have digital or touchscreen controllers.
 It’s actually quite hard to find a newly made kiln with a manual or semi-manual.
-Though, you can buy new replacement kiln sitters.
+However, you can buy new replacement kiln sitters.

-More modern kilns with digital or touch screen controllers are more expensive.
+More modern kilns with digital or touchscreen controllers are more expensive.
 Even when you are comparing used kilns, a used kiln with a digital controller will usually cost more than an older model with a kiln sitter.
-Although this does depend on the condition of the kiln.
+However, this does depend on the condition of the kiln.

 7) Is it a Top Loading or Front Loading Kiln?